 It is affordable to own a home and establish roots to raise children in Florida.
 Increasing home ownership helps keep crime rates lower.
 With a large portion of families moving to Florida, educational opportunities are increasing as well.
 Many of the parents have advanced degrees and have an expectation for their children to pursue college.

 There are ten public universities in Florida and a liberal arts college to make up the Florida State University structure.
 In 2008, the Florida University system had 302,513 students.
 Florida also has many private universities.
 Florida has twenty-eight (28) public community and state colleges.
 Florida universities have some of the top sports programs in the nation.
 The two largest universities are Florida State Seminoles and the University of Miami Hurricanes.

 You may or may not be considering a move to the Florida; or you may just need to find an auto shipping company to move a vehicle for you.
-We want to help you by providing a FREE “No Contact Information Required” estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
+We want to help you by providing a FREE "No Cost" estimate and, if you’re ready to ship your vehicle, up to ten quotes for you to choose from.
 We strive to make it simple for you.
 Please complete one of our online forms located on left side of our website.
 SMB Auto Transport will surpass your expectation regarding what to expect from a car shipping company!
 We won’t be satisfied until you are.
 Let us earn your business!